AdlynTan/CourseraGettingAndCleaningDataProject/README.md

 * X_test.txt: 2947 observations of the 561 features, for 9 of the 30 volunteers.

-Once the above step are completes, run the R script (run_analysis.R).
+Once the above step are completes, run the [R script](https://github.com/NidaBat/CourseraGettingAndCleaningDataProject/blob/master/run_analysis.R).

-The output of the R script is a tidy data set, tidy.csv.
+The output of the R script is a [tidy data set](https://github.com/NidaBat/CourseraGettingAndCleaningDataProject/blob/master/tidy.txt).

 You can read more about the data and the analysis in the [Code Book](https://github.com/NidaBat/CourseraGettingAndCleaningDataProject/blob/master/CodeBook.md).